Finn-Buhse/LandmineGameWeb/README.md

-#LandmineGameWeb
+# LandmineGame

-Ensure you build and start the web-api before running the html frontend locally.
+Ensure you build and start the web-api before running the HTML frontend locally.

+No main menu or proper user instructions yet.